MSB0095/sol_beast/GITHUB_PAGES_SETUP.md

 # GitHub Pages Setup Guide

+This file has been moved to `sol_beast_docs/GITHUB_PAGES_SETUP.md`.
+The full guide has moved there for consolidated documentation.
 This guide explains how to set up and use the GitHub Pages deployment for Sol Beast.

 ## Overview